“Great tasting, low carb and healthy. These are now one of our favorites. Thanks for posting. ~Ann

 Think of this as the lighter and brighter version of your favorite comforting spaghetti and meatballs.
 Add a nice shower of real Parmesan cheese, some fresh basil leaves, and you won’t miss the extra meat one bit.

-What are the secrets to making tender meatballs?
+the secrets to tender meatballs?

 Choose your meat wisely.
 I like to buy meat with a minimum of 20% fat.

-One of the secrets to tender meatballs is to add in some type of filler or fillers to the meat itself.
+Add in some type of filler or fillers to the meat itself.
 That can be egg, breadcrumbs, rice, mashed potato, quinoa, or even zucchini, like I’ve done here.
 The fillers loosen the density of the meat, add moisture, and flavor.

 Be sure to add some type of herb which will brighten and add vibrancy to the meat.